tigerob/ruby-terminal-app-project/README.md

         ruby main.rb -h
         ```

-   2. run the app with a personal touch incorporating the name you input at \<name>:
+   2. run the app with a personal touch, incorporating the name you input at \<name>:
         ```
         ruby main.rb -n <name>
         ```